Metaswitch/floki/docs/content/intro/feature-overview.md

 Note that if you have configured an inner shell, the command will run within the inner shell.

-# Escaping with floki local
+# Escaping with `docker_switches`

-`floki` also allows you to pass additional switches to the underlying docker command.
-These are not allowed by default because the aim of `floki` is to help provide reproducible and shareable interactive build shells - allowing arbitrary docker switches undermines this (for instance a volume with a specific host path that works on no other machines may be mounted).
+`floki` also allows you to pass additional switches to the underlying docker command, for example to forward port `8080` to the host.

-Nonetheless, it is useful to be able to add arbitrary switches in a pinch, just to be able to get something working. `floki` allows this with the `local` subcommands.

-If `floki.yaml` contains the following to forward port `8080` to the host

 ```
 image: debian:sid